planarvoid/WordPress-Android/doc/code_guidelines.md

 If code is no longer used (ideally set up your IDE to check for this automatically) just delete it.
 No commenting out (it can always be brought back using version control).

+## Explicit package access

+If you use package scope for fields/methods, it's a good idea to make it more explicit by adding a comment `/* package */` just before the declaration.
+This indicates that package scope is requested and not just accidental.

 [Code Style Guidelines for Contributors]: http://source.android.com/source/code-style.html